 - Improves your yogic posture

 You should avoid practicing the yoga squat if you have any recent injury or surgery to your knees, ankles, hips, pelvis, or lower spine.
 Be extra cautious with knee injuries, as practicing the yogi squat can cause swelling in this joint.
-If you are unsure whether to practice garland pose, consult your medical provider.
+If you are unsure whether to practice Garland Pose, consult your medical provider.

-Takeaway on malasana modifications
+Takeaway on modifications for Malasana

-No matter how tight your hips are or how much low back tension you have, these malasana modifications make this pose accessible and beneficial for all.
+No matter how tight your hips are or how much low back tension you have, these Malasana modifications make this pose accessible and beneficial for all.

 Some online yoga studios, online yoga teacher training programs, and brands that we write about may offer us a small commission should you decide to make a purchase or signup after reading our content.
 Thank you for enabling us to exist!